cc-tweaked/CC-Tweaked/README.md

 ## Community
-If you need help getting started with CC: Tweaked, want to show off your latest project, or just want to chat about ComputerCraft we have a [forum](https://forums.computercraft.cc/) and [Discord guild](https://discord.computercraft.cc)!
-There's also a fairly populated, albeit quiet [IRC channel](http://webchat.esper.net/?channels=computercraft), if that's more your cup of tea.
+If you need help getting started with CC: Tweaked, want to show off your latest project, or just want to chat about ComputerCraft, do check out our [forum] and [GitHub discussions page][GitHub discussions]!
+There's also a fairly populated, albeit quiet [IRC channel][irc], if that's more your cup of tea.

 We also host fairly comprehensive documentation at [tweaked.cc](https://tweaked.cc/ "The CC: Tweaked website").